wso2/docs-updates/en/docs/updates/faq.md

         WSO2_UPDATES_SKIP_CONFLICTS="true"
         WSO2_UPDATES_SKIP_MIGRATIONS="true"
 <br>
 2. Download/Copy the required U2 base pack to your pipeline workspace.
-(You can download the U2 base pack from the WSO2 website and host it Internally so that you can access the same from your pipeline.)
+(You can download the U2 base pack from the WSO2 website and host it internally so that you can access the same from your pipeline.)
 <br>
 3. Unzip the product pack.
 Use the command shown below:<br>